luis901101/honeywell_scanner/README.md

 `.../your-flutter-sdk/.pub-cache/hosted/pub.dartlang.org/honeywell_scanner-2.0.0+4/example/android/honeywell`

 into your android project module which is going to use this plugin.
-This step is necessary and crucial because the Honeywell Android library is a bundle .aar which has to be referenced as a prject library to allow the plugin to locate the honeywell.aar.
+This step is necessary and crucial because the Honeywell Android library is a bundle .aar which has to be referenced as a project library.

 #### Third
+Add this `include ':honeywell'` to your `settings.gradle` in your android project module to allow the plugin to locate the honeywell.aar library.

+#### Fourth

 Add `tools:replace="android:label"` to your **AndroidManifest.xml**, this is required because the **honeywell.aar** library defines an `android:label="@string/app_name"` which conflicts with your project's label resulting in a *Manifest merger failed* error

-#### Four
+#### Fifth
 To use the honeywell_scanner plugin just:

 1. Instantiate: